 One of the key elements to ensuring as straightforward a probate process as possible is to have organised personal affairs before death.
 This really means sorting out all the finances and making it clear to family/executors what an individual estate will include – bank accounts, savings, investments, property etc.

-At the time of writing (April 2020) we are in the middle of the Coronavirus pandemic.
-We understand that the process of applying for, and receiving a Grant of probate is taking longer than usual.
-Be aware that it could take many months before the deceaseds estate can be finalised while you wait for Probate to be granted.
+We understand that the process of applying for, and receiving a Grant of probate may be taking longer than usual.
+Be aware that it could take many months before the deceaseds’ estate can be finalised while you wait for Probate to be granted.

 What is Probate?